serverless/blog/posts/2018-01-15-serverless-cloudtrail-cloudwatch-events.md

 Before we begin, you'll need the [Serverless Framework installed](https://serverless.com/framework/docs/providers/aws/guide/quick-start/) with an AWS account set up.

-The examples below will be in Python, but the logic is pretty straight-forward.
+The examples below will be in Python, but the logic is pretty straightforward.
 You can rewrite in any language you prefer.

-If you want to trigger on custom events using CloudTrail, you'll need to setup a CloudTrail.
+If you want to trigger on custom events using CloudTrail, you'll need to set up a CloudTrail.
 In the AWS console, navigate to the [CloudTrail service](https://console.aws.amazon.com/cloudtrail/home).

-Click "Create trail" and configure a trail for "write-only" management events.
+Click "Create trail" and configure a trail for "write-only" management events:

 ![CloudTrail write-only events](https://user-images.githubusercontent.com/6509926/34655410-17f8ac5c-f3be-11e7-8d58-06ce4170b428.png)